DingKe/BinaryNet/README.md

+**Depricated!**  The repo is based on Keras 1.2 and not maintained anymore.
+Check [here](https://github.com/DingKe/nn_playground/tree/master/binarynet) if you use Keras 2.0.

 An implemtation of binaryNet for Keras.

 The binarized Dense and Conv2D are two keras layers, thus can be integrated into keras framework out of box.